HGCDAQ/php-plots/scripts/README.md

-# HGCALBeamTests
+# Info
-Scripts written by Jonas in the context of the July 2017 beam tests at CERN.

-Those scripts were executed at the end of each run
+Few scripts written to read DQM root file and make plots.
+It is to be executed at the end of run.